flor14/PWCfilegenerator/README.md

 * These widely used models for pesticide risk assessment are available to download for free from the [USEPA website](https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/models-pesticide-risk-assessment).

 Despite PWC model presents a simple and intuitive interface for its users, the weather files required to run the model are only available for North America.
-This makes difficult for researchers without programming skills, environmental managers, and regulators to perform simulations and estimate the pesticide predicted effect concentrations.
+This makes difficult for environmental managers, regulators and researchers who lacks of programming skills to perform simulations and estimate the pesticide predicted effect concentrations in other places of the world.

-The function `PWCfilegenerator::PWC_fg()`, able to convert a weather dataset into the PWC or PRZM5 input file, would increase the use of pesticide fate models in countries where pesticide risk assessment is still underdeveloped.
+The function `PWCfilegenerator::PWC_fg()` converts a dataset into the PWC and PRZM5 input weather file.
+This tool could increase the use of pesticide fate models in countries where pesticide risk assessment is still underdeveloped.

 ## Installation